rl1987/trickster.dev/tricksterblog/content/post/javascript-obfuscation-techniques-by-example.md

 `oneTwoThree` became `a` and `hello` was renamed to `b`.
 This does not make a trivial example that much harder to read, but could be one more thing that can be done to make big pieces of JS difficult to understand, with the added benefit of making HTML pages containing inline JS lighter.
-Developers tend to name their variables in a way that signifies their meaning, which gets lost when code is mangled.
+Developers tend to name their variables in a way that signify their meaning, which gets lost when code is mangled.

 Code minification